| "My lord?" The voice

 And fades away like morning dew.

-she shiveredthough not from coldand Legolas drew her
+shiveredthough not from coldand Legolas had drawn

-close, to warm and comfort her, elven fashion.
+her close, to warm and comfort her, elven fashion.

-And suddenly, looking at the city lights that glittered like
+And, suddenly, looking at the city lights that glittered like

 ...

-kissed her as if he loved herloved herthen
+and kissed her as if he loved herloved herthen

 she would have let him do anything he wanted.